nimeshneema/William-Apple-Developer-Platform/Notes/Programming Mindset Thoughts.markdown

     }
     ```

 -   A solid understanding (conceptual clarity) of the fundamentals gives you a very powerful mental model to "reason" when programming.
-With such a mindset, the tool (programming language) gets out of the way and you are able to reason about the solution design and seamlessly tranlate into code.
+With such a mindset, the tool (programming language) gets out of the way and you are able to reason about the solution design and seamlessly translate into code.

 -   Building of thought: verb building putting pieces together.
 Can also mean, a noun which commonly refer to a building.

--   Establishing understanding of basic theoretical priniples lays a strong foundation.
+-   Establishing understanding of basic theoretical principles lays a strong foundation.
 Doing hands on practice is like making a build of thoughts.

 Practise helps us in constructing building of thoughts.